Chart Color Schemes

 Piara Waters - Forrestdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Piara Waters-Forrestdale has a high level of cultural diversity, with 44.8% of its population speaking a language other than English at home and 49.6% born overseas.
 Christianity is the predominant religion in Piara Waters-Forrestdale, making up 40.9% of people.
-However, the most notable overrepresentation is in the 'Other' category, comprising 6.7% of the population compared to Greater Perth's average of 3.0%.
+However, there is an overrepresentation in the 'Other' category, comprising 6.7% compared to 3.0% across Greater Perth.

 Frequently Asked Questions - Diversity